On a hot, sunny Thursday morning, shoppers lined up at the food truck — and some couldn’t resist gobbling up their purchases right away.

 Ernst, who was a stay-at-home mom, had hatched the idea for what would become Amy’s Organics.

 “I started out like an ice cream truck, driving around neighborhoods, and that just didn’t work out,” she said.

-So Ernst began scheduling regular stops — some in neighborhoods, some at locations including the C.W.
-Avery Family YMCA and Karma Skin + Massage in Yorkville — so that customers could easily find her.
+So Ernst began scheduling regular stops — some in neighborhoods, some at locations including the and in Yorkville — so that customers could easily find her.

 Every Monday, Ernst updates her website with information on her scheduled stops, along with what fresh produce and other organic items will be available for the week.
 She recently added grass-fed meats and wild-caught fish to the truck.